What are you researching?

 Copper

-Essential trace mineral.
-Included in AREDS2 formula to offset copper depletion from high-dose zinc.
-Most people get adequate copper from diet.
+Essential trace mineral included in AREDS2 formula specifically to prevent copper deficiency from high-dose zinc.
+Most people get adequate copper from diet and shouldn't supplement alone.

 Immune